 - Sort through bathing suits- Check beach towels, and cover-ups, purge out what is no longer usable.

-- Go through kids art supplies- Toss out dried out markers, empty glue sticks, trash, etc… Put them in a lidded container that can easily be put on a shelf or under the bed out of the way.
+- Go through kid’s art supplies- Toss out dried out markers, empty glue sticks, trash, etc… Put them in a lidded container that can easily be put on a shelf or under the bed out of the way.
 Need more art supplies?
 Check out these art kits for kids.

 - Fill one large lidded bin with toys- Put them up and rotate next month with a new box, keeping their toys fresh and interesting.